Kitzingen Army Airfield: United States Army use

 Various 3rd Infantry Division units have used Kitzingen Army Airfield/Harvey Barracks during the years of the Cold War, however major flight operations from the airfield ended in 1981 with the departure of the 3rd Combat Aviation Battalion to Giebelstadt AAF.

 The airfield only sporadically housed flying units during training exercises after 1981, being renamed Kitzingen Army Airfield Heliport.
 In August 2005 it was announced that the 1st Infantry Division was returning to the United States as part of a USAREUR restructuring, and that Harvey Barracks would be inactivating.
 The facility wound down operations over the next 24 months and was closed on 29 March 2007.

 Civilian use

 The area was sold by the Federal Republic of Germany to a private investor in 2013.
-It is developed as an commercial area since then.
+It is developed as a commercial area since then.
 The Area is named conneKT now.